 Dr. Ou Lydia Liu

-Dr. Liu is Senior Research Director in charge of the Academic to Career Research center at the Educational Testing Service.
-Dr. Liu assumes overall responsibility for ETS research in higher education and workforce spaces and the research portfolio her center supports includes GRE, HEIghten, Major Field Tests, and HiSET.
+Dr. Ou Lydia Liu is Principal Research Director in charge of three ETS research centers: Center for Education and Career Development, Center for Language Education and Assessment Research, and Center for K12 Teaching, Learning, and Assessment.
+The three research centers support ETS programs including GRE, TOEFL, TOEIC, Praxis, HiSET, and HEIghten and are responsible for foundational research in language assessment and learning, K-12 teaching, learning, and assessment, and higher education and workforce assessment and training.
 Dr. Liu is an internationally recognized expert in assessment and research of critical competencies in higher education.
-She has also managed over five-million-dollar grants awarded by the National Science Foundation and other funding agencies in the United States, India, China and Korea.
+She has also managed over five-million-dollar grants awarded by the National Science Foundation and other funding agencies in the United States, India, China, and Korea.

 Dr. Guangming Ling

 Dr. Ling is a Managing Senior Research Scientist at the Academic to Career Research Center, Educational Testing Service.
 Dr. Ling’s research focuses on assessment and training of core competencies, student learning outcomes assessments, and factors related to test validity,

 reliability, and fairness issues, covering a wide range of topics such as test mode effects, subscore reporting, test-taking motivation, computerized adaptive testing, and human- and machine-scoring of essay and speech responses.